aelfric/ncfl-livedocs/events/pf.md

   obligations are set by the diocese and determined before the tournament.
 Tab will not change assignments, except if you are volunteering for extra rounds!

-- Note that first year out judges cannot judge elimination debates under any circumstances.
-If you are a {{last_year}} high school graduate assigned to elimination round pools, find a willing substitute from your diocese or your diocese will be fined - and make this change with the Tabroom Staff on Saturday.
-For the purpose of this rule, the Play-In round counts as a prelim.

 ## Event Rules

 ### Coin Flips